Jingbian Buckwheat Tea

 Jingbian Buckwheat Tea-1

-Basic Introduction to Jingbian Buckwheat
+Basic Introduction to Jingbian Tea

 Buckwheat tea is a beverage made by screening and roasting buckwheat seeds.
-The naturally grown “Yuzhao-4” and “Bitter Buckwheat” in the Baiyu Mountain area are well-known green foods, and Jingbian buckwheat has won many awards as an excellent minor grain variety.
+The naturally grown “Yuzhao-4” and “Bitter Buckwheat” in the Baiyu Mountain area are well-known green foods, and Jingbian buckwheat has won many awards as an excellent minor variety.

 Nutritional Value